Crowxar/Tkinter-App-Creator/docs/README.md

 - Core documentation set up and put in place
 - Basic app layout constructed

+## 📖 Usage

+To use this project, follow these steps:
+1. Clone the repository
+2. Run the application with `python main.py`
+3. Fill out the appropriate fields and click submit.
+A preconfigured file should be created at your specified directory.
+4. Let me know if you run into any errors

 ## 🗺️ Roadmap

 ### 📋 In Progress